Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 You can view bug reports on two separate pages: **GitHub Issues** and **SQLancer Bug Reports**.

 Each page displays a table of bug reports sorted by **Date Posted** in descending order.
-Bug reports labeled as "Not a bug" are excluded from the table.
+By default, bug reports labeled as "Not a bug" are hidden from the table.

 ![GitHub Issues](images/GitHubIssues.png)

-1. **Pagination**: Use the buttons at the bottom of the table to navigate between pages.
+1. **Pagination**: Use the buttons on the bottom toolbar to navigate between pages.
 Use the dropdown menu to adjust the number of rows displayed per page.
 2. **Detail panel**: Click the expand button on a row to view its description.
 Click the expand all button on the column header to expand or collapse all rows at once.
-3. **View issue on GitHub**: Click the open in new button on a row to view the original issue on GitHub in a new tab.
+3. **View issue on GitHub**: Click the open in new icon on a row to view the original issue on GitHub in a new tab.

 The **SQLancer Bug Reports** page shares the same layout but excludes links to the original source.
 The bug reports are retrieved from the official [SQLancer bugs repository](https://github.com/sqlancer/bugs/blob/master/bugs.json).